-GUIDING PRINCIPLES FOR VOLUNTEERS OF COMMUNITY COMMITTEE OF INTERNATIONAL STUDENTS (CCIS)
+GUIDING PRINCIPLES FOR VOLUNTEERS OF COMMUNITY COMMITTEE FOR INTERNATIONAL STUDENTS (CCIS)

 Bechtel International Center, Stanford University